Cowell Historic & Agricultural Museums

 Cowell Historic & Agricultural Museums The friendly volunteer staff maintain a large array of display items and a considerable amount of historical information from the area.

-Cowell's Historic & Agricultural Museums display a large variety of local artifacts and equipment, this includes local historic information of the Franklin Harbout area and township.
+Cowell's Historic & Agricultural Museums display a large variety of local artifacts, equipment and includes local historic information of the Franklin Harbour area and township.
 THE FRANKLIN HARBOUR HISTORIC MUSEUM

 The Historic Museum (Formerly the original post office) is located on the main street between the Council Chambers and the current Post Office.
-Please be aware that this museum i
+Please be aware that this museum is run

 Children (0-16): Free